 The context in which the national aid workers were operating also dictated their identification of the most-serious or prevalent types of threats.
 The findings are consistent with the incident records in those contexts.
 In the contexts of Afghanistan, Iraq, Pakistan and Somalia, for example, respondents ranked the top two threats to aid operations as suicide bombings and kidnapping.
 In DRC (Democratic Republic of Congo), Chad and Sudan, the top two threats were car-jacking and common crime.
 In oPt (occupied Palestinian territories) and Sri Lanka, the chief concerns were armed raids and collateral violence from combat operations.
+A majority of survey respondents felt that national aid workers do indeed perceive security risk differently than their international counterparts.
+Most felt that internationals tended to overestimate the risk in the local security environment.
+Length of time in the operational context can partly explain this.
+National aid workers generally have more longevity in their positions in-country, compared with international staff, who typically rotate in and out of insecure contexts in less than two years.2 This experience combined with having a local frame of reference, so crucial for informing an organisation's security strategy, may also account in part for local staff's relatively more sanguine outlook on security and access conditions in their countries.
+International staff and security managers acknowledge that a gap exists between them and their local staff and partners in how they perceive security risks.
+Many of them cite additional, less positive explanations for why this is.
+They refer to the 'frog in the pot' syndrome, where individuals become inured to chronic violence in their environment and come to view it as normal.
+Many international aid workers also cite the related tendency for some national staffers to take a more passive and fatalistic approach to their own safety and security.

-National aid workers' rankings of most serious and prevalent
+National aid workers' rankings of most serious and prevalent threats in their contexts